-Allscripts provided KPMG with a copy of the disclosures made in its Current Report on Form 8-K dated April 12, 2004 and filed with the Securities and Exchange Commission on April 16, 2004 (the "Form 8-K") and requested that KPMG furnish Allscripts with a letter addressed to the Securities and Exchange Commission stating whether KPMG agrees with the statements made by Allscripts in response to Item 304(a) of Regulation S-K and, if not, stating the respects in which KPMG does not agree.
+Allscripts provided KPMG with a copy of the disclosures made in its Current Report on Form 8-K dated April 12, 2004 and filed with the Securities and Exchange Commission on April 16, 2004 (the "Form 8-K"), and requested that KPMG furnish Allscripts with a letter addressed to the Securities and Exchange Commission stating whether KPMG agrees with the statements made by Allscripts in response to Item 304(a) of Regulation S-K and, if not, stating the respects in which KPMG does not agree.
 A copy of that letter was filed as Exhibit 16.1 to the Form 8-K.

-As stated above the audit committee appointed Grant Thornton LLP as Allscripts' new independent accountants to audit and report on the financial statements for the fiscal year ending December 31, 2004 and to act, on a continuing basis, as Allscripts' independent public accountant.
+As stated above, the Audit Committee appointed Grant Thornton as Allscripts' new independent accountants to audit and report on the financial statements and internal control over financial reporting for the fiscal year ending December 31, 2004 and to act, on a continuing basis, as Allscripts' independent public accountant.

-During the years ended December 31, 2002 and 2003, and through April 12, 2004 (the date Grant Thornton was appointed), neither Allscripts nor the audit committee consulted Grant Thornton with respect to the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on our financial statements, or any other matters or reportable events as defined in Items 304(a)(2)(i) and (ii) of Regulation S-K.
+During the years ended December 31, 2002 and 2003, and through April 12, 2004 (the date Grant Thornton was appointed), neither Allscripts nor the Audit Committee consulted Grant Thornton with respect to the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on our financial statements, or any other matters or reportable events as defined in Items 304(a)(2)(i) and (ii) of Regulation S-K.

+The Audit Committee has re-appointed Grant Thornton as Allscripts' independent public accountants to audit and report on the financial statements and internal control over financial reporting for the fiscal year ending December 31, 2005.
 Representatives of Grant Thornton will be present at the Annual Meeting.
 They will have the opportunity to make a statement if they so desire and to respond to appropriate questions.
 Representatives from KPMG will not attend the Annual Meeting.